Interval (music): Perfect

-By definition, the inversion of a perfect interval is also perfect.
+The inversion of a perfect interval is also perfect.
 Since the inversion does not change the pitch class of the two notes, it hardly affects their level of consonance (matching of their harmonics).
 Conversely, other kinds of intervals have the opposite quality with respect to their inversion.
-The inversion of a major interval is a minor interval, the inversion of an augmented interval is a diminished interval.
+The inversion of a major interval is a minor interval, and the inversion of an augmented interval is a diminished interval.

 Major and minor

 As shown in the table, a diatonic scale defines seven intervals for each interval number, each starting from a different note (seven unisons, seven seconds, etc.).
 The intervals formed by the notes of a diatonic scale are called diatonic.
 Except for unisons and octaves, the diatonic intervals with a given interval number always occur in two sizes, which differ by one semitone.
 For example, six of the fifths span seven semitones.
 The other one spans six semitones.
 Four of the thirds span three semitones, the others four.
 If one of the two versions is a perfect interval, the other is called either diminished (i.e. narrowed by one semitone) or augmented (i.e. widened by one semitone).
 Otherwise, the larger version is called major, the smaller one minor.
 For instance, since a 7-semitone fifth is a perfect interval (P5), the 6-semitone fifth is called "diminished fifth" (d5).
 Conversely, since neither kind of third is perfect, the larger one is called "major third" (M3), the smaller one "minor third" (m3).

 Within a diatonic scale, unisons and octaves are always qualified as perfect, fourths as either perfect or augmented, fifths as perfect or diminished, and all the other intervals (seconds, thirds, sixths, sevenths) as major or minor.